 - intermittently aerated/decanted systems

-Approval for the use of CWMS
+Approval for the installation of a CWMS

 Approval must be obtained before a CWMS is installed.
 This includes extensions to existing schemes.

 Application are made by completing the Application for wastewater systems and recycled water schemes for towns, subdivisions and communities (PDF 45KB) form and submitting to SA Health’s Wastewater Management Section.
 For recycled water applications only, please use the Application form for restricted irrigation (PDF 498KB).

 We recommend that you discuss the proposed installation with Department officers in the early stages of planning a development.
 There may be important design considerations that need to be identified before planning decisions are made.